GarrachFares/smart-visio-compression/README.md

 - Video compression: Upload and compress video files.
 - User-friendly web api.

+## the API

+this API contains two endpoints :
+-/compress/image
+-/compress/video

+with the body containing :
+{
+	"url":"your_image_url/your_video_url",
+	"max_size_kb": 100
+}

 ## Prerequisites

 Make sure you have the following installed before running the application: